Splendid China (Florida): After closure

 After closing its gates, Splendid China suffered a rash of attacks from thieves and vandals.
 Hundreds of items were taken ranging from small miniatures to portions of life-size statues.
 The perpetrators, thought to be local youths, were never caught.
 The property has passed through several owners and in July 2009 was up for sale at an asking price of $30 million.

 On May 9, 2013, the new owners started to tear down the park.

 In August 2015, Encore Homes reported that Margaritaville Resort would open on the former Splendid China site, with resort homes and condos and in Jimmy Buffett themed setting.

 By March 2016, there was nothing left of the park as construction had begun for the new Margaritaville resort.
-The former park is located on a parcel of the southern and eastern property of the resort bordering Fins Up Circle, Formosa Gardens Blvd. and Funie Steed Rd.
+The former park is located on a parcel of the southern and eastern property of the resort bordering Fins Up Circle, Formosa Gardens Boulevard and Funie Steed Road.